Biography

 awards

 Trained at the conservatory in his hometown, Alicante, he simultaneously received advice from the soloists Sisco Aparici (València) and Katarzyna Myćka (Stuttgart).
 By the time he had completed his studies at the Hochschule für Musik “Hanns Eisler” in Berlin, under the guidance of the percussion soloist Li Biao, Conrado Moya had already been recognized with awards such as the First Prize in the International Marimba Competition at the University of Córdoba and the Honorary Prize from the Alicante Concert Society Interpretation Contest.
-He has also received the “Rosa del Desierto” Award for his projects and social involvement with the Dar Al Karama association, as well as the Music Performance Scholarship from the Asociación Pro-Música “Amadeo L. Sala”, standing out for “his quality as a musician, as well as for his work and commitment to the future of his instrument.”
+He has also received the “Rosa del Desierto” Award for his projects and social involvement with the Dar Al Karama (Home of Dignity) association, as well as the Music Performance Scholarship from the Asociación Pro-Música “Amadeo L. Sala”, standing out for “his quality as a musician, as well as for his work and commitment to the future of his instrument.”

 Divulgation